The Bobcat TV crew wired the Bobcats' new cornerbacks coach James Ward for sound and sat down to get his philosophy on coaching a group of young men.

-James Ward is in his first season as the cornerbacks coach at Ohio University.
+James Ward is in his second season as the cornerbacks coach at Ohio University.

 In 2012, Nevada began its first season in the Mountain West Conference (MWC).
 Despite the change in conferences, Ward's defensive backs still remained effective in the pass-happy MWC as the Wolf Pack ranked fifth in pass defense efficiency, holding opponents to an efficiency rating of 132.6.
 In addition, Williams finished seventh in the MWC with 106 tackles en route to being named All-MWC Second Team.
 Williams 106 stops were the most in the league among all defensive backs.